SteveWestbrook/is-valid-var-name/README.md

 isValid = isVarName('arguments');
 ```

+**What about other identifiers?**

+This module validates variable names, but is not intended to validate more complex identifiers such as multi-part values (a.b.c) or string-accessible properties (a["null"]).

 ## Special Thanks/Acknowledgements
 This implementation draws heavily on the excellent research of Matthias Bynens, who did the legwork in explaining valid variable names for [ES5](https://mathiasbynens.be/notes/javascript-identifiers) and [ES6](https://mathiasbynens.be/notes/javascript-identifiers-es6).